 Our aim as a school is to employ strategies to avoid a young person reaching their 'peak'.
-A range of strategies are implemented to achieve this, dependent on the age of the child, circumstance, cognitive ability, needs of the child.
+A range of strategies are implemented to achieve this, dependent on the age of the child, circumstance, cognitive ability and the needs of the child.
 Interventions are tailor-made to the pupil involved.

-For pupils who frequently dysregulate, a personal behaviour plan is implemented that outlines strategies for that individual.
+For pupils who frequently dysregulate, a Pastoral Support Plan is implemented that outlines strategies for that individual.
 It also outlines how the pupil can best support themselves in the regulation of their emotions.